la2050/archive/_projects/2015/thelab-las-place-for-scientific-exploration.md

   of our community.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23379%252Fdisplay%252FLA2050.png=c570x385
-'In one to three sentences, please describe your proposal.': >- We are looking to acquire additional scientific and safety equipment with the goals of expanding our youth scientist program, community classes, and workshops.
-We will design classes most suitable to the needs and capabilities of our community.
 Where will you be working?:
   - San Gabriel Valley
   - City of Los Angeles